 Dental cover – prevent your family’s teeth from rotting!

-Every year medical aid schemes spend less and less on dentistry cover.
+Every year medical aid schemes spend less and less on dental cover.
 This means you have to use special strategies.
 The alternative is that your family’s teeth will be neglected and will ultimately rot away!

 If you use a private dentist (one who is not a public sector dentist) then you need to make provisions for dentistry costs in the form of better dental cover – even if your medical aid plan does include dentistry.